sage-code/eve/manual/control.md

 ```
 given
   -- declaration
-trial
+trial:
   -- initialization
-  case <name_1> do
+  case <name_1>:
     abort if <condition>;
-  case <name_2> do
+  case <name_2>:
     retry <name_x> if <condition>
-  case <name_3> do
+  case <name_3>:
     solve <name_x> if <condition>
   ...
-error <code1> do
+error <code1>:
   <patch_statement>
-error <code2> do
+error <code2>:
   <patch_statement>
 ...
 other
   <other_errors>
 final
   <finalization>
-trial;
+ready;
 ```

 **error**

 Error regions are "exception handlers".
-Each can resolve one single error with a specific code.
+Each can resolve one single error identified by code.

 **other**

-The "other" section is executed for other "errors" with any code.
-You can use a control statement for a range of errors.
-This region is also optional.
+The "other" section you can use a control statement for a range of errors.

 **after**

 This region contains resource closing statements:

-* close a file or connection to databases
-* close locked resources and free memory

 **usability**